rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

  * LogColors.Hint: use it for something?

 ### Tests:
+ * xUnit: tests: force run as x64 (appveyor may run as x86)?
  * Source annotations: test for partial files / methods
  * High-priority test for TestProcessCycleTimeClock
  * Tests for broken log annotations.